babel/babel/packages/babel-parser/ast/spec.md

-These are the core Babylon AST node types.
+These are the core @babel/parser (babylon) AST node types.

 - [Node objects](#node-objects)
 - [Changes](#changes)